5 Ways to Expand the Clinical Dialogue in Therapy and Supervision

 Part VI: Resource Materials

-- Develop skills in using parallel process
+- Name two skills in working with parallel process